angular/angular-cli/docs/documentation/stories/disk-serve.md

+**Documentation below is deprecated and we no longer accept PRs to improve this.
+The new documentation will be available here [angular.io](https://angular.io/guide/build)**.

 # Serve from Disk

 The CLI supports running a live browser reload experience to users by running `ng serve`.
 This will compile the application upon file saves and reload the browser with the newly compiled application.
 This is done by hosting the application in memory and serving it via [webpack-dev-server](https://webpack.js.org/guides/development/#webpack-dev-server).